Pseudodifferential operators and the Connes-Kasparov isomorphism: Introduction

 The purpose of this paper is to present a new view of the Connes-Kas\-parov isomorphism that brings the two pictures of the tempered dual still closer together.

-Following a suggestion of Vogan (see the acknowledgments below), we shall consider in effect an enlargement of the reduced group $C^*$-algebra, although it is a bit more natural to formulate this enlargement using $C^*$-cat\-egories, rather than $C^*$-algebras (this is a minor point, and $C^*$-categories play a very limited role in what follows).
-So let $G$ be a connected, or almost-connected, Lie group, let $K$ be a maximal compact subgroup, and form a $C^*$-category $\PSDO^*_{G,K}$ as follows: \begin{enumerate}[\rm (i)]
+Following a suggestion of Vogan (see the acknowledgments below), we shall consider a sort of enlargement of the reduced group $C^*$-algebra, although it is a bit more natural to formulate this enlargement using $C^*$-cat\-egories, rather than $C^*$-algebras (this is a minor point, and $C^*$-categories play a limited role in what follows; see Section~\ref{subsec-category-of-psdos} for further discussion).

+Let $G$ be an almost-connected Lie group (meaning that $G$ is a Lie group with only finitely many path components), and let $K$ be a maximal compact subgroup of $G$.
+Form a $C^*$-category $\PSDO^*_{G,K}$ as follows: \begin{enumerate}[\rm (i)]

 \item The objects of the category are the finite-dimensional, unitary representations of the Lie group $K$.